NASA-AMMOS/AIT-Core/doc/source/configuration_intro.rst

 In the case where an absolute path is not specified for a 'file', 'filename', 'path', or 'pathname', the following are handled:

-* path does not begin with '/' (relative path) - the path or filename given is assumed from the BLISS_CONFIG directory.
+* path does not begin with '/' (relative path) - the path or filename given is assumed from the AIT_CONFIG directory.
 * path begins with '~' (User HOME directory)   - the current user's home directory is used

 Variable Substitution